 If a taxpayer disagrees with a proposed assessment from the Comptroller of Maryland, they should request an appeal within 30 days.
 The Office of Hearings and Appeals will issue a Final Notice of Determination.
 If the taxpayer is not satisfied with this result, that individual then has 30 days to file a Petition of Appeal to the Maryland Tax Court.
 If this Petition is not filed within 30 days, the final determination from Appeals can no longer be challenged.

 The Office of Hearings and Appeals will review late filed appeals made over 30 days after the initially proposed assessment.
 However, the Hearing Officer’s decision is final and cannot be appealed to the Maryland Tax Court.
 The Maryland Tax Court contains five Judges selected by the governor and taxpayers may represent themselves in court.
 However, if the tax assessment at issue is about $50,000 or more, it is in their best interest to work with an attorney who could analyze their records and identify any areas of their tax history that might resolve their tax dispute.

 One specific area where an attorney could provide guidance is in the written petition.
 The taxpayer must describe their case in clear detail and address why they believe the assessment of a tax was incorrect.
 There is no fee to file this petition.

 Taking a case to tax court should always be the last option – and few cases ever get to that point.
 However, it may be necessary in order to protect your finances in the event that the Comptroller’s office proposes a tax assessment that you dispute.

-A Rockville tax litigation attorney might be able to help.
-Whether you want to establish that you have paid your full obligation, or the IRS or a state agency is alleging fraud, a lawyer could help to present clear and powerful arguments in a courtroom setting.
-Contact a lawyer today to learn more.
+A Maryland Tax Court Attorney in Rockville can offer personalized help.
+Whether you want to establish that you have paid your full obligation, or request an alternative collection method, a lawyer could help you come to a favorable resolution.
+Contact one today to learn more.